acidlabsStudios/EmployeeHandbook/benefits-and-perks-contractors.md

 # Benefits and perks - Contractors, interns and casuals

-Even if you're a short-term contractor we think you should be entitled to the same benefits as everyone else.
+Even if you're a short-term contractor, an intern, or working with us casually, we think you should be entitled to many of the same benefits as everyone else.
 While we're getting to know you, prior to making you a permanent offer, one of the ways we trial you working here is through a short-term contract, usually one to three months.
 During that time, we still treat you like a member of staff, but with fewer benefits.

 ## Benefits